jukrb0x/HumanFallFlat/README.md

 　　Then, write a csc command line, use -out:\<path\> to point output dll file location, use -t:library to make a dll file.
 　　That's not enough, you also need -nostdlib to avoid using default .net framework whose version is not correct.
 　　Use -noconfig to avoid using default mscorlib.dll whose version is also not correct.
 　　Use many -t:\<path\> to import all reference dll files.
 　　Make sure all of those be imported in your csc command line.
 　　To do so, you may type some dozens of -t:\<path\> parameters, so be careful and patient.
-　　If you have written all of those parameters, the last you need to write is the location of single Assembly-Csharp.cs file.
+　　If you have written all of those parameters, the last you need to write is the location of Assembly-Csharp.cs.
 　　Last, Type Enter, run that command and if you are lucky you will see many warnings but no errors.
 　　If you are unlucky, you should add -errorlog:\<path\> to point where to write error logs and open this file.
 　　Search errors, deal with these errors and repeat those steps until you see no errors.